nepbish07al/cros-bisu/README.md

 **For mic fix**

 Open the crosh shell (ctrl + alt + t) and enter shell at the prompt.

+Download the file attached to this post and type the following code in terminal

 >sudo mkdir -p /var/brunch/bootscripts

-Download the file attached to this post

 >sudo cp ~/Downloads/amixer_mic_fix.sh /var/brunch/bootscripts